 Most of us breathe in Aspergillus spores every day without getting sick.
 However, for people with lung diseases or weakened immune systems, exposure to Aspergillus can lead to health problems – such as allergic reactions, lung infections, and infections in other organs.

 The updated guidelines concern three major forms of aspergillosis: allergic, chronic pulmonary, and invasive.
-The allergic form is most common and affects millions of people worldwide.
-Those with asthma and cystic fibrosis are at highest risk of developing allergic aspergillosis.
+The allergic form is most common and

 Chronic pulmonary aspergillosis, which can affect healthy people, occurs in about 400,000 people worldwide.

 Although they require treatment, the allergic and chronic forms of aspergillosis rarely kill.
 However, invasive aspergillosis, which affects about 200,000 people worldwide, kills 40-80 percent of those with widespread infection.